davidmcclure/textplot/notes/kde.md

 ### (Mental) maps of texts with kernel density estimation

 Earlier in the summer, I was thinking about the way that words _distribute_ inside of long texts - the way they slosh around, ebb and flow, clump together in some parts but not others.
 Some words don't really do this at all - they're spaced evenly throughout the document, and their distribution doesn't say much about the overall structure of the text.
 This is certainly true for stopwords like "the" or "an," but it's also true for lots of words that carry more semantic information but aren't really associated with any particular content matter.
-For example, think of words like "quickly" or "never" - they're generic terms, free-agents that could be used in almost any context.
+For example, think of words like "quickly" or "put" - they're generic terms, free-agents that could be used in almost any context.

 Other words, though, have a really strong semantic focus - they occur unevenly, and they tend to hang together with other words that orbit around a shared topic.
 For example, think of a long novel like _War and Peace_, which contains dozens of different conceptual threads - plot lines, characters, scenes, themes, motifs, etc. There are battles, dances, hunts, meals, duels, salons, parlors, and so on and so forth - and, in the broadest sense, the "war" sections and the "peace" sections.
 Some words are really closely associated with some of these topics but not others.
 If you open to a random page and see words like "Natasha," "dancing," "family," "marry," or "children," it's a pretty good bet that you're in a peace-y section.
 But if you see words like "Napoleon," "Borodino," "horse," "fire," "cannon," or "guns," it's probably a war section.
 Or, at a more granular level, if you see words like "historian" or "clock" or "inevitable," there's a good chance it's one of those pesky historiographic essays.

 To borrow Franco Moretti's term, I was looking for a way to "operationalize" these distributions - a standardized way to generate some kind of lightweight, flexible statistic that would capture the structure of the locations of a term inside a document - ideally in a way that would make it easy to compare it with with the locations of other words.
 I started poking around, and quickly discovered that if you know anything about statistics (I really don't, so take all of this with a grain of salt), there's a really simple and obvious way to do this - a kernel density estimate, which takes a set of data points and works backward to approximate a probabilty density function that, if you sampled it the same number of times, would produce more or less the same set of data.

-Kernel density estimation (KDE) is really simple - unlike the math behind something like topic modeling, which gets complicated pretty fast, KDE is basically just simple arithmetic.
+Kernel density estimation (KDE) is really easy to reason about - unlike the math behind something like topic modeling, which gets complicated pretty fast, KDE is basically just simple arithmetic.
 Think of the text as a big X-axis, where each integer corresponds to a word position in the text.
 So, for _War and Peace_, the text would stretch from the origin to the X-axis offset of 573,064, the number of words in the text.
 Then, any word in the text can be plotted just by laying down ticks on the X-axis at all the offsets where the word shows up in the text.
 For example, here's "horse" in _War and Peace_:

 [fig]